 Why is this research important?

 Although it is well-established that agriculture is among the most dangerous industries and occupations worldwide, surveillance of agricultural injuries and their risk factors – a key strategy for prevention – is poorly conducted and wrought with methodologic challenges.
-The goal of this research is to improve the science of agricultural injury surveillance in conjunction with Nationwide Insurance.
-This project will analyze agricultural injuries captured in two overlapping datasets: Iowa’s Statewide Trauma System and Nationwide Insurance’s Iowa-based Worker’s Compensation program during a ten-year study period (2005-2015).
-The aims of the research are to:
+To address this significant gap, we are conducting two surveillance projects to 1) analyze agricultural injuries captured in three unique administrative datasets from a state labor agency, hospitals, and an insurance company, and 2) develop and pilot test a hazard assessment tool to conduct surveillance of agricultural injury hazards.

-- Estimate the incidence of agricultural injury in Iowa reported through two sources: the Iowa Trauma Registry, and Nationwide Insurance’s Worker’s Compensation program; and
+- Estimate the incidence of agricultural injury in Iowa reported through three sources: the Iowa Trauma Registry, the statewide Workers’ Compensation data, and one insurance company’s Worker’s Compensation program; and

-- Compare agricultural injuries by severity, type, mechanism and demographics reported by farm operations in the Nationwide Insurance database with those reported in the Trauma registry.
+- Compare agricultural injuries by severity, type, mechanism and demographics reported by farm operations in workers’ compensation claims with those reported in the Iowa Trauma Registry.

 - Develop and test the effectiveness of a hazard assessment checklist tool in identifying hazards associated with increased risk of agricultural injury.